 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates might be provided by your local utility company, or by your state or county.
-These rebates are essentially cash back that is applied after you purchase solar panels and before tax credits are calculated.
+- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
+These may be offered by your local utility company, your state or your county.
+The cash back that you get from the rebates is normally applied before tax credits are calculated.

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then be decreased by a few percentage points every year until the date of expiration.
-Beginning in 2023, it will also be easier to get credits for energy storage systems with the new act.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit is valid until 2035.
+Homeowners can now receive a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+This credit will then see a slight annual decrease until the date of expiration.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

-More information about the new Inflation Reduction Act can be found here.
-Your local Mount Pleasant solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Mount Pleasant solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more might be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones, too.
-These solar incentives — which might be handled by your county or municipality, or by the state of Pennsylvania — might be offered on an ongoing basis, or for only a limited time.
+Rebates, tax credits and more might be claimed at multiple levels.
+Along with federal solar incentives, there are often state and local ones, too.
+Incentives might be provided by your county or municipality, or by the state of Utah.
+Certain incentives may be available for only a limited time, while others are ongoing.